 Yeah, they probably don’t.
 Can you really blame them?
 They’re usually all schooled out by the time you get them back, and the last thing that they want to do is provide an expository oral report about the trivialities of their day.

-You just have to switch tactics.
-Asking open-ended questions and being more conversation- (as opposed to interrogation-) minded is much more likely to get the words flowing.
+Bottom line, you just have to switch tactics.
+Asking open-ended questions and being more conversation (as opposed to interrogation) minded is much more likely to get the words flowing.
 Need a place to begin?
 Try these:

 You may have noticed that some of these questions aren’t particularly direct, and that’s the beauty of it.
 The further away you can start from tasking your child with rattling off a blow-by-blow of the day’s events, the more likely they are to get there organically.

-It’s the same with questions that focus on the social workings of your child’s day (did your friends get along?).
+It’s the same with questions that focus on the social workings of your child’s day — like “did your friends get along?”
 They might not give you an academic syllabus to work with, but the interactions your kid has and whether or not they are good or bad can be valuable information to have.

-Finally, if you decide to try one of the silly game questions (stump me; two truths and a lie) remember that there’s no shame in pretending to be stumped once in a while, if only to incentivize the continuation of the game.
+Finally, if you decide to try one of the silly game questions — like “stump me” or “two truths and a lie” — remember that there’s no shame in pretending to be stumped once in a while, if only to incentivize the continuation of the game.

 But chances are, you won’t need to pretend.
 Unless you already know that T. Rex had a mouth so riddled with bacteria that he could literally kill his prey with bad breath and a septic bite, or that pioneers used little patties of cow poop to start their campfires, of course.